sand-worm-labs/docs/blog/2025-05-17-building-the-future-of-onchain-data.md

 ### What Sandworm Is (and Isn’t)

 Sandworm is for the curious ones.
-The devs, the researchers, the data nerds who don’t just read the chain — they interrogate it.
+The devs, the researchers, the data nerds who don’t just read the chain.
+They interrogate it.

 It’s: